Paige Bueckers: 3x3 basketball

 In October 2018, Bueckers won a gold medal for the United States in 3x3 basketball at the Summer Youth Olympics in Buenos Aires, helping her team win all seven of its games.
 She was the youngest member of the senior national team at the 2019 World Beach Games in Doha, Qatar, on a roster featuring WNBA players Napheesa Collier and Jackie Young.
 Bueckers averaged 6.5 points per game, second-highest on the team, as the United States lost to Brazil in the quarterfinals and finished in fifth place.

 Player profile

-Since high school, Bueckers has received considerable attention as one of the top players of her generation.
-Following her sophomore season at Hopkins, Star Tribune reporter Jim Paulsen proclaimed her a "once-in-a-generation talent".
-As a freshman in college, Bueckers was called "the best player in basketball" by former UConn star Diana Taurasi, and a "generational player" by South Carolina coach Dawn Staley.